pragmint/open-practices/inexpensive-change/observability.md

-# State should be observable and easy to reproduce
+# State Should Be Observable and Easy to Reproduce

 Any meaningfully complex system will eventually suffer from defects.
 While it is good to attempt to minimize the frequency of issues ([Change Failure Rate](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance)), it is more important to minimize the duration of issues.
 This measurement is called [Mean Time To Restore](https://cloud.google.com/blog/products/devops-sre/using-the-four-keys-to-measure-your-devops-performance) (MTTR for short).